ramybenaroya/tweakzr/README.md

 - **Clickable playlist item.**
 As you probably know, when listening to an archived show you can click on the list button (at the bottom right) and overview the show playlist.
-This extensions makes the songs names clickable(!)
+This extensions turns the songs names to clickable(!)
 - **Download button for each show**

 ## Usage